alf-p-steinbach/C--20-Coroutines/README.md

 84
 ```

 The earlier producer code snippet’s `do_something_with`-call is here replaced with a `co_yield` expression that transfers control back to `main`.
+As mentioned it wouldn't work to define a subroutine `do_something_with` that issued the `co_yield`.
+Because then, lacking that keyword, `numbers` would no longer be coroutine but just an ordinary subroutine.

 There is no corresponding `co_yield` in `main` or in the code called by `main`, because with C++ stackless coroutines it’s only in a very abstract sense that `main` is a coroutine here.
 To (repeatedly) transfer control to the corutine, `main` instead indirectly calls *h*`.resume()` where *h* is a handle of the coroutine instance.
 These indirect calls happen through the iterator operations in the range based `for` loop, with the iterators produced by the `numbers(7)` result.

 This means that C++ stackless coroutines, while *co* with each other, are *not on an equal footing* with their “callers” like `main`.
 The documentation at cppreference talks about “call” and “return”, a very assymetric subroutine-like relationship.
-Apparently a “caller” of a coroutine instance means the code that instantiated it.
+A “caller” of a coroutine instance means the top level controlling code that transfers down to it.

-Another relevant point: it’s the `co_yield` that makes `numbers` a coroutine.
-In particular the return type, while constituting necessary helper machinery, doesn’t tell the compiler that this is a coroutine, and so by seeing only the pure declaration of a coroutine *the compiler doesn’t know that it’s a coroutine*.
+Another relevant point: the return type, while constituting necessary helper machinery, doesn’t tell the compiler that this is a coroutine, and so by seeing only the pure declaration of a coroutine *the compiler doesn’t know that it’s a coroutine*.
 All the special treatment — e.g. that a direct call doesn’t normally enter any of the code in the function body — happens for the possibly separately compiled function definition, and for use of a coroutine handle, and otherwise a coroutine is just an ordinary normal function.
+It’s the `co_yield` in the routine body that declares “this is a coroutine”.

 Third but marginal point: the name `Sequence_` of my DIY function result class indicates *what* the function produces, while the C++23 name `generator` more indicates the *how*, namely that the function works like a [Python generator](https://wiki.python.org/moin/Generators).
 Possibly helpful if one is familiar with Python.
 However, note that using a coroutine as a sequence generator is just the ~simplest way to use a coroutine.

 ---

-## 3. Alternatives to coroutines for sequence production + consumption.
+## 4. Alternatives to coroutines for sequence production + consumption.

 Possible ways to write the above example without coroutines include